nehiljain/talks/dbt-office-hours-airflow-dbt-prod/presentation.md

 # Google Cloud Compose

 [.column]
-- All things similar to Astro
+- All things similar to Astronomer
 - Sync code via GCS
 - GCP all the way